Police break up pro-Palestinian sit-in at Paris university

 The protesters are calling for a commission of inquiry into Sciences Po's partnerships with several Israeli universities, which they accuse of playing a direct or indirect role in violating the rights of people in the Gaza Strip.

-The students accuse Israel of violating international law and committing "genocide" in the Gaza Strip amid its ongoing military offensive in the sealed-off Palestinian coastal area in the wake of the October 7 attacks.
+The students accuse Israel of violating international law and committing "genocide" in the Gaza Strip amid its ongoing military offensive in the sealed-off Palestinian coastal area triggered by the October 7 attacks.

-Students at other Sciences Po campuses in France as well as at other French universities have also staged protests in solidarity with Gaza recently, as pro-Palestinian demonstrations across US campuses begin to spread overseas.
+Students at other Sciences Po campuses in France as well as at other French universities have also staged protests in solidarity with the Palestinians recently, as pro-Palestinian student protests across campuses in the US seem to be spreading overseas.

 On Thursday, the Sciences Po management attempted to put an end to the demonstrations by hosting an internal debate.